akihirao/ThetaRecov/README.md

 # ThetaRecov
-Python package for correct computation of theta and Tajima's D under missing data
+Python package for correct computation of <i>&#952;</i> and Tajima's D in population genetics from a vcf file with missing data

 ## What is Tajima's D
 Tajima's D is the normalized difference of two population genetics parameters, the average number of pairwise differences, <i>&#952;</i><sub>&#960;</sub>, and Watterson's theta, <i>&#952;</i><sub>W</sub>.
 This is scaled to be behaving such that this would be the same as in a neutrally evolving population of constant size.